11 Tools & Strategies to Make Meetings More Efficient

 What’s really awesome about it is that it even pinpoints key summary words and creates word clouds that you can use to jump around to the discussion highlights of the meeting.
 The free version lets you record up to 600 minutes each month, and even integrates with Zoom, a popular online videoconferencing tool.

 However, if you do need to have full control over your notes, and want to have elaborate in-app functionality, Evernote is the powerhouse app for that.
 It has a built-in audio recording functionality so you can record an entire meeting while jotting down typed ideas at the same time, right in the same file.
 Its camera feature lets you snap a picture from your meeting and instantly put it in the document.

 In addition, there are tons of templates to make your note-taking even easier.
 A big plus is that it’s a cross-platform app and works flawlessly on your mobile devices too.
 The business plan easily makes meeting notes accessible to all participants.

 10. Google Docs & Meet for integrated note-taking

 When it comes to effective meetings, no list could be complete without Google Meet paired with Google Docs.
-If you’ve never used it, you’re bound to fall in love with the ease of use and seamless workflow that characterize it.
+If you’ve never used it, you’re bound to fall in love with the ease of use and seamless workflow that characterizes it.
 While it may lack some nifty features of similar services, it’s perfect in its pure simplicity.

-This collaborative word processor is one of the best tools available to jointly take meeting notes, add images, links, files, and comments, and watch the document update in real-time.
+This collaborative word processor is one of the best tools available to jointly take meeting notes, add images, links, files, and comments, and watch the document update in real time.
 And although a lot of people use Google Docs, not everyone knows that it makes note-taking so much more effective when using their fully editable templates.

 11. Zapier for automating your meeting routines